-SEVEN or EIGHT teams - Following the conclusion of the single round robin competition the two three (3) teams will advance to the playoff round.
+SEVEN or EIGHT teams - Following the conclusion of the single round robin competition the top three (3) teams will advance to the playoff round.
 The teams that finished second and third will participate in a SEMI-FINAL with the winner of the semi-final then playing the first place team in the FINAL championship game.
-If there are teams tied with a qualifying record after the double round or single round robin, then tiebreakers will be used to determine the last qualifying position.

 Teams that complete the round robin with identical win/loss records are considered to be tied.
 Teams tied for a qualifying position shall only be eliminated by playing a tiebreaker game(s).